nikithamarythomas/Box_Shooter/README.md

 # Box Shooter Game 🎮

-Welcome to **Box Shooter**, a simple but thrilling shooter game built in Unity! 🚀
+Welcome to **Box Shooter**, a simple box shooter game built in Unity! 🚀

 ## 📜 About the Game

 In Box Shooter, you’ll face waves of boxy foes with different effects.
-Aim, shoot, and make it through challenging levels while racking up points and avoiding penalties.
+Aim, shoot, and make it through the level while racking up points and avoiding penalties.

 ## 🎮 Gameplay Features